lextrack/Simple-Screen-Recorder/README.md

 - Select the **audio output device** that you want to use to record the audio track from the "System sound (Desktop Audio)" dropdown menu.<br>

 - Select the **codec** that you want to use from the "Encoder" dropdown menu.
-The available codecs are "MPEG-4" and "H264 NVENC (Nvidia Graphics Cards)".<br>
+The available codecs are "MPEG-4 (default)", "H264 NVENC (Nvidia Graphics Cards)" and "H264 AMF (AMD Graphics Cards)".<br>

 - Select the **resolution** that you want to use from the "Resolution" dropdown menu.
-Available resolutions include "1920x1080", "1600x900", "1536x864", "1366x768", "1360x768", "1280x720", and "1024x768".
+Available resolutions include "3840x2160", "1920x1080", "1600x900", "1536x864", "1366x768", "1360x768", "1280x720", and "1024x768".
 (This selector always will take your primary monitor.
 Depending on your display resolution, you must adjust the resolution in the app.)<br>

 - Use the radio buttons to select whether you want to record the audio from both the microphone and desktop Audio, just the microphone, or just the desktop Audio.<br>